banjocat/ansible-vs-chef-vs-puppet-deploying-mesos/README.md

-# Puppet and Ansible deploying Mesos
+# Ansible, Chef and Puppet deploying Mesos
 The purpose of this repo is to compare ansible, chef and puppet.
 I used Mesos as a target.
 As it has a somewhat complicated deployment path.
 It also is here for me to learn Mesos better as a current client has started to use it.